Fire Hydrant Spacing

 The chief goal of the Sewer Rehabilitation Program is to reduce the amount of storm water infiltration and inflow into the sanitary sewer collection system, and keeping it to a minimum level.

 Sewer Main Cleaning

 Through this program, our contractor cleans the sewer mains in designated areas.
 The cleaning is accomplished by using what is known as a Vacuum Truck.
 All the debris and buildups in the sewer lines are collected in the manhole, vacuumed out, and will be further inspected via a camera unit.
-The camera inspection reveals the condition of the sewer pipes, which will be reviewed to choose the best method feasible for the repair and reconstruction of damaged pipes.
+The camera inspection reveals the condition of the wastewater sewer pipes, which will be reviewed to choose the best method feasible for the repair and reconstruction of damaged pipes.

 - Allows total use of its capacity

-- Minimizes sewer main stoppages
+- Minimizes wastewater sewer main stoppages

 - Reduces manhole over flows

-- Reduces repair and power cost, and service interruptions
+- Reduces repair costs and service interruptions

 Water Meter Change Out